According to the National Retail Security Survey, the number one source of shrinkage for a retail business is shoplifting.

-Security measures such as cameras and digitized tags that set off alarms have helped reduce the losses, but this is still a tough area of theft for retailers to handle.
+Security measures such as cameras and digitized tags that set off alarms have helped reduce the losses, but this is still a tough area for retailers to handle.

 Coming in at a close second to shoplifting in the shrinkage department is internal or employee theft.